seongil99/stock-bot-go/README.md

 ## How It Works

 1. **Initialization**: The application loads configuration from environment variables and connects to MongoDB.
+2. **Initial Price Check**: On startup, the system performs an initial price check to verify connectivity and functionality.
-2. **Scheduler**: A ticker runs every 15 minutes to check if actions need to be taken.
+3. **Scheduler**: A ticker runs every 15 minutes to check if actions need to be taken.
-3. **Daily Report**: At the configured time (default: 7 AM), the system fetches current prices for all stocks and sends a summary.
+4. **Daily Report**: At the configured time (default: 7 AM), the system fetches current prices for all stocks and sends a summary.
-4. **Real-time Monitoring**: During market hours, the system checks prices every 30 minutes and compares them with previous closing prices.
+5. **Real-time Monitoring**: During market hours, the system checks prices every 30 minutes and compares them with previous closing prices.
-5. **Alerts**: If a price change exceeds the threshold (default: 5%), an alert is sent (limited to once per day per stock).
+6. **Alerts**: If a price change exceeds the threshold (default: 5%), an alert is sent (limited to once per day per stock).
+7. **Graceful Shutdown**: The application properly cleans up resources, including browser instances, when terminated.

+## Error Handling

+The application includes robust error handling:

+- **Browser Timeouts**: Automatically retries when browser operations time out
+- **Connection Issues**: Implements retry logic for network-related failures
+- **Resource Management**: Properly cleans up browser resources to prevent memory leaks